Subscribe to Economic Trends & Insights

 The final contributor is the long-term impact of demographics on the federal budget.
 As the country ages, the costs of Social Security and Medicare will increase substantially.
 The fiscal challenge posed by the retirement of the baby boom generation was apparent 30 years ago, but neither party has shown an appetite to tread on what some have called the third rail of American politics.

 Regardless of the 2020 election outcome, deepening indebtedness is likely in the years ahead.
 While the course of policy will depend importantly on who controls the White House and Congress, neither side seems inclined to tighten the nation’s fiscal belt.
-Details on the fiscal plans of the presidential candidates can be found here; some highlights follow.

 The Biden campaign intends to reverse some of the 2017 tax reductions, but also plans to expand spending.
 Higher taxes on corporate profits and capital gains could diminish capital formation and prompt global companies to move operations offshore.
 To discourage companies from relocating, the Democratic platform includes a series of restrictions and disincentives.